-So your vegetable garden is spitting out tomatoes like crazy or maybe you just want to use some fresh tomatoes in your favorite recipe instead of the canned tomatoes you usually use.
-The quaility of your dishes will improve by peeling the tomatoes before you use them.
-You won’t believe how simple it is to peel and even de-seed fresh tomatoes.
-As simple as boiling water!
+Whether your garden is overflowing with tomatoes or you want to swap out canned for fresh in your favorite recipe, peeling fresh tomatoes can elevate the quality of your dishes.
+You won’t believe how easy it is to peel and even de-seed fresh tomatoes—it's as simple as boiling water!

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.

-- Place about 4 quarts of cold water in a stockpot and place on the stove over high heat.
+- Place about 4 quarts of cold water in a stockpot over high heat.

-- Place about 4 cups of ice in a large bowl and add about 4 to 8 cups of cold water in the bowl, Simplified-fill a large bowl with ice and water!
+- Place about 4 cups of ice and 4 to 8 cups of cold water in a large bowl.

 Prepare the tomatoes